-As long as the fuel injection computer sees the TPS voltage signal increasing/decreasing, it knows you're stepping on or off the accelerator pedal (and that the TPS is functioning correctly).
+As long as the fuel injection computer sees the TPS voltage signal increasing/decreasing, it knows you're stepping ON/OFF the accelerator pedal (and that the TPS is functioning correctly).

 What Causes A P0123 Trouble Code?

-The most common cause of a P0123 trouble code is a bad throttle position sensor.
+The leading cause of a P0123 trouble code is a bad throttle position sensor.

 - An open-circuit problem in the TPS signal wire between the TPS and the fuel injection computer.